MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Abstract

 \section{Abstract}

 Ground-based cloud image segmentation is a critical research domain for photovoltaic (PV) power forecasting.
-Current deep learning approaches primarily focus on encoder-decoder architectural refinements.
-However, existing methodologies exhibit several limitations: (1) they rely on dilated convolutions for multi-scale context extraction, lacking the partial feature effectiveness and interoperability of inter-channel; (2) attention-based feature enhancement implementations neglect accuracy-throughput balance; and (3) the decoder modifications fail to establish global interdependencies among hierarchical local features, limiting inference efficiency.
-To address these challenges, we propose MPCM-Net, a \underline{M}ulti-scale network that integrates \underline{P}artial attention \underline{C}onvolutions with \underline{M}amba architectures to enhance segmentation accuracy and computational efficiency.
-Specifically, the encoder incorporates multi-scale partial attention convolution (MPAC), which comprises: (1) a multi-scale partial convolution block (MPC) with partial channel module (ParCM) and partial spatial module (ParSM) that enables global spatial interaction across multi-scale cloud formations, and (2) a multi-scale partial attention block (MPA) combining partial attention module (ParAM) and ParSM to extract discriminative features with reduced computational complexity.
+Current deep learning (DL) approaches primarily focus on encoder-decoder architectural refinements.
+However, existing methodologies exhibit several limitations: (1) they rely on dilated convolutions for multi-scale context extraction, yet fail to leverage inter-channel interoperability and partial feature efficacy; (2) implementations of attention-based feature enhancement frequently compromise the equilibrium between accuracy and throughput; and (3) the decoder modifications often fail to re-establish global interdependencies among hierarchical local features, thereby constraining inference efficiency.
+To mitigate these challenges, we propose MPCM-Net, a \underline{M}ulti-scale network that integrates \underline{P}artial attention \underline{C}onvolutions with \underline{M}amba architectures to enhance segmentation accuracy.
+Specifically, the encoder incorporates a multi-scale partial attention convolution (MPAC), which comprises: (1) a multi-scale partial convolution block (MPC) with partial channel module (ParCM) and partial spatial module (ParSM) that facilitating global spatial interaction across multi-scale cloud formations, and (2) a multi-scale partial attention block (MPA) combining partial attention module (ParAM) and ParSM to extract discriminative features with reduced computational complexity.
 On the decoder side, a multi-scale Mamba block (M2B) is employed to mitigate contextual loss through a spatial-semantic hybrid domain (SSHD) that maintains linear complexity while enabling deep feature aggregation across spatial and scale dimensions.
-As a key contribution to the community, we also introduce and release a dataset incorporating \textit{Complex-Scale variations, Radiative properties, and Color attributes (CSRC)}, which is a clear-label, fine-grained segmentation benchmark designed to overcome the critical limitations of existing public datasets.
-Extensive experiments on CSRC demonstrate the superior performance of MPCM-Net over state-of-the-art methods, achieving an optimal balance between segmentation accuracy and inference speed.
+Furthermore, we introduce and release a dataset incorporating \textit{Complex-Scale variations, Radiative properties, and Color attributes (CSRC)}, which is a clear-label, fine-grained segmentation benchmark designed to overcome the critical limitations of existing public datasets.
+Extensive empirical analysis on CSRC demonstrates the superior performance of MPCM-Net over state-of-the-art methods, achieving an optimal balance between segmentation accuracy and inference speed.
 The dataset and source code will be available at https://github.com/she1110/CSRC.